kretsulaksusha/microservice_architecture/README.md

     <img src="media/hz_mc.png" alt="" width="200"/>

 2. Using HTTP POST we can write 10 messages msg1-msg10 through the `facade-service`.

-In the terminal we will observe limited information that the message is sent.
+    In the terminal we will observe limited information that the messages are sent.
+For verbose version all output is written to the file stored in `scripts/logs` directory.
+Also, `facade-service` will log which messages each of the `logging-service` instances received.

     ```shell
-    chmod +x scripts/send_post_req.sh
     ./scripts/send_post_req.sh
     ```